Hungerford Town F.C.: History

 In their first season in the Isthmian League Hungerford reached their third Berks & Bucks Senior Cup final, losing to Wycombe Wanderers.
 In 1979–80 they reached the first round of the FA Cup for the first time, losing 3–1 to Slough Town in the first round proper.
 The club also reached the semi-finals of the FA Vase again, this time losing 5–3 to Guisborough Town.
 In 1981 they were one of four British clubs to compete in the Anglo-Italian Talbot Challenge Cup, which included a 1–0 defeat away to Modena in front of 20,000 fans who had stayed after an Italy under-21 match.
 The 1981–82 season saw them finally win the Berks & Bucks Senior Cup, beating Wycombe Wanderers 1–0 in the final.
 Between 1979–80 and 1981–82, they had finished third in the league for three consecutive seasons, missing out on promotion by one place.
 League restructuring in 1984 led to Hungerford being placed in Division Two South.
 They again just missed out on promotion in 1984–85, finishing fourth.
 Another FA Vase semi-final appearance in 1988–89 saw a record attendance of 1,684 in the first leg against Sudbury Town, which finished in a goalless draw.
 However, they lost 6–0 in the second leg at Sudbury.
 Further league reorganisation in 1991 saw them return to Division Two.

 At the end of the 2002–03 season Hungerford finished fifth in Division Two of the Isthmian League, but dropped back into the Premier Division of the Hellenic League.
 The club won the Hellenic League's Supplementary Cup in 2004–05 and the Challenge Cup in 2006–07 and 2007–08.
 They were Premier Division champions in 2008–09, earning promotion to Division One South & West of the Southern League.
 A fifth-place finish in 2011–12 saw the club qualify for the promotion play-offs, losing 2–1 to Poole Town in the semi-finals.
 They were Division One South & West runners-up the following season, again qualifying for the play-offs; after beating Paulton Rovers 4–2 in the semi-finals, they defeated Merthyr Town 3–1 in the final to secure promotion to the Premier Division.

 The 2014–15 season saw Hungerford finish fourth in the Premier Division.
 In the subsequent play-offs they lost 1–0 to Truro City in the semi-finals.
 However, after another fourth-place finish the following season, they defeated Hitchin Town 3–2 in the semi-finals before beating Leamington 2–1 in the final, earning promotion to the National League South.
+The club finished bottom of the National League South in 2022–23, resulting in relegation to the Premier Division South of the Southern League.